oracle/opengrok/README.md

 OpenGrok uses [semantic versioning](https://semver.org/) and the version components further indicate more details about updating to newer version.
 The version scheme is *major.minor.micro* and change in any component is interpreted as:

- - major - major backwards incompatible update
+ - major - major backwards incompatible update, will require full reindex as well as configuration changes
  - minor - full clean reindex of your repositories is needed (e. g. index format has changed)
  - micro - redeploy web application